 So why am I including The Grazing Shed on this blog?
 Well, because the one thing they did get right was their Veggie Burger Menu.
 Rather than feeling like a carnivore’s afterthought, the 3 veggie options available at The Grazing Shed seem to have been given the same creative love and attention as their meat-lovers menu.
 From the ‘Super Tidy Burger’ topped with lime & basil mayo and cider apple chutney, to the ‘Naughty Shepherd’ which includes a honey glazed goats cheese fondue, these burgers bring a real sense of excitement to the often sad and disappointing prospect of the veggie burger.

-So, to conclude – a note to the founders of The Grazing Shed: Your attempt at food with ethical integrity is in truth, pretty poor.
-It wouldn’t annoy me so much if it wasn’t for those damn posters!
-Just tell the truth, and call a spade, a spade: you’re not doing enough to claim that sustainability and eco-friendliness are ‘cornerstones of your philosophy, however local your suppliers are.
-You make great burgers, but at the moment, that’s about it.
+So, to conclude -The Grazing Shed’s attempt at food with ethical integrity is in truth, pretty poor.
+It wouldn’t annoy me so much if it wasn’t for those damn posters.
+They are not doing enough to claim that sustainability and eco-friendliness are ‘cornerstones of their philosophy’, however local the suppliers are.
+They make great burgers, but at the moment, that’s about it.

 Update (October 2014):